 Reviewed by: Jack Wolfsdorf, MD, FAAP

 This page was last updated on: November 19, 2019 04:12 PM

 Weekly Support Programs

+This program is currently suspended due to the pandemic.
 8 week program.
-This group therapy program is designed for children ages 7 to 17 with behaviorial issues, including but not limited to ADHD.
+This group therapy program is designed for children ages 7 to 17 with behavioral issues, including but not limited to ADHD.
 The weekly sessions teach innovative techniques to assist children with managing feelings, developing organization skills, maximizing their concentration abilities and socialization skills.
-Learn more.

 8 week program.
 Calm Kids is a weekly group therapy course designed to teach children strategies on how to take control over anxiety symptoms.
 Children will learn how to cope with fears and worries, identify anxiety triggers, how to relax the mind and body and maximize their self-confidence.
-Learn more.

 8 week program.
 This program is designed for teens ages 13-16 experiencing difficulties related to sleep, including daytime sleepiness, trouble waking in the morning, difficulty falling asleep and waking in the middle of the night.
 The goal of this group is to give teens the tools and strategies they need in order to get more sleep and better quality sleep.
-Learn more.

 Please see Mood and Anxiety Disorders for further information.

 Schizophrenia is an uncommon but severe, serious and disabling chronic psychiatric disorder where children and young adults interpret reality abnormally, have strange thinking/feelings and unusual behavior and emotions.

 Post-Traumatic Stress Disorder

 After a threatened or actual catastrophic incident children and adolescents may experience ongoing difficulties and symptoms which are called post-traumatic stress disorder or PTSD.

 Family and group therapy are both forms of psychological counseling that involve multiple participants and can take many forms.
 Families can all go to therapy together to improve communication and address conflicts.